Hashir-Jamil/LongBox/LOG.md

 ## Saturday, February 3rd, 2024

     Group (all members present): team meeting with division of user stories & timelines for finishing ITR1

+## Sunday, February 4th, 2024

+	Ahan: Added functionality to registration page, making it work only if all fields are not null and entered